Are you Suffering From Shoulder Pain?

 Okay, so if you do not want surgery then here is what it looks like.
 Assuming you are in a lot of pain you typically go through three phases of care.
 Phase one of the shoulder is to reduce pain, inflammation, swelling, and make you more comfortable.
 In this stage you are likely in a lot of pain from either a new shoulder injury or an exacerbation of a shoulder injury that you had in the past.

-Honestly, most people come to me in Phase two as they have pain but they have been dealing with this condition or injury for a while.
+Honestly, most people come to me in phase two as they have pain but they have been dealing with this condition or injury for a while.
 It typically interferes with their life, activities of daily living, is always a mental drain, and is giving them problems regarding movement.
-Phase two encompasses mild to moderate strengthening of the shoulder with a lot of mobility work.
+Phase two encompasses mild to moderate strengthening of the shoulder with a lot of mobility work and rehab.
 This mobility work and strengthening are geared to prepare the shoulder for better mechanics and movement patterns.
 This is the actual foundation of your recovery and you will spend the most time here no matter what shoulder injury you have!
 The groundwork and foundation is critical as this is the basis for the next phase of care.

 Phase 3 shoulder be mostly (not entirely) non-painful and at this time you should be feeling much better if not ready to get back to activity with some level of confidence.
 Here, we focus on continuing the foundation and correcting mechanics but the exercises that you complete may be the more advanced versions.
-At this time, your level of care (the number of times you visit us per week) shoulder be lessened.
+At this time, your level of care (the number of times you visit us per week) should be lessened or reduced.
 It is just a matter of time before you are back to your activity feeling well and you should have learned enough about your shoulder that you can self manage.

 What if it does not get better?

 This is a very common question but there is no way to know if you do not get started!
 As mentioned before, outcomes are much better for those who are healthy, have better motion, and strength.
 If for some reason you are not getting better within your care we will address that for sure.
 We would ask questions like this… are you getting better?
 How is your pain level?
 How is your level of function?
 Did you have enough visits/time to correct this?
 Are you doing your part?
+We use specific outcome measures and testing to help us determine your level of progress.

 How is shoulder pain diagnosed?

 There are many ways to do this but for our purposes we perform range of motion testing, strength testing, and orthopedic testing of the shoulder.
-We take an indepth look to see how your shoulder is functioning as a whole and from there we can make a clinical decision on whether you are a good fit for our program or not.
+We take an in-depth look to see how your shoulder is functioning as a whole and from there we can make a clinical decision on whether you are a good fit for our program or not.

 What are some other causes of shoulder pain?